FoxyNPF/foxynpf.github.io/_posts/2019-1-20-Remcos RAT Analysis.md

 ![Strings](/images/remcos/remcos.png)

 Here the type of malware is identified as Remcos by the filepath.
-The filepath references a logs.dat and there is also reference to a keylogger along with a couple of C2’s.
+The filepath references a 'logs.dat' and there is also reference to a keylogger along with a couple of C2’s.

 By navigating to the filepath location in Windows Explorer and opening the logs.dat file with Notepad we can confirm that the malware is logging the users keystrokes.
-The C2's will be where the recorded log file is uploaded to by the malware in the hope that potentially some creds have been captured:
+The C2's will be where the recorded log file is uploaded to by the malware:

 ![Keylogger](/images/remcos/log.png)